The Apache Tomcat Connectors - Reference Guide

 Note: The following restriction has been removed starting with version 1.2.26.

-The Apache module mod_jk makes use of the internal Apache httpd infrastructure concerning
+The Apache module mod_jk makes use of the internal Apache HTTP Server infrastructure concerning

 virtual hosts.
 The downside of this is, that the status worker can only show URL maps, for

 the virtual host it is defined in.
 It is not able to reach the configuration objects

 for other virtual hosts.
 Of course you can define a status worker in any virtual host you

 are using.
 All information presented apart from the URL maps will be the same, independent

 of the virtual host the status worker has been called in.